VhiktorBrown/VhiktorBrown/README.md

-### Hey you 👋

-- 🔭 I build Android and iOS apps.
-I write Java, Kotlin and Dart for Flutter.
-I love the theatrics behind building and consuming API's.
+- 🔭 I am Victor👋.
+I enjoy building Mobile apps.
+I started out as an Android developer and then transitioned into a Flutter developer.

+- I am very comfortable with the Flutter framework and Dart programming language.
+I am also very proficient in Java and Kotlin seeing as these were the languages I started out with.

+- I have been in the Mobile developing space for almost 4 years now and within this time, I have deployed a number of apps to the Playstore.

+- I am a contributor to the open source community.
+I developed a library that helps developers accept payments in their app with just few lines of code.
+You'll find this repo in my repositories space.
+I hope to find the time to build more libraries.

+- While I was in the University, I founded this idea with 2 of my friends which we worked on and today it's an app that's bringing thousands of undergraduates closer to their academic goals.
+You can check it out [here](https://play.google.com/store/apps/details?id=com.app.iquest)

-- 🌱 In my free time, I build API's with Node js, Javascript, Express and MongoDB.
+- 🌱 I developed an interest in building API's that power frontend technology almost 2 years ago and I learnt how to build API's with Javascript, Express and I do that only for fun or for personal projects.

-- 👯 I’m looking to collaborate on projects that would open me up to newer and tougher challenges.
+- 👯 It gives me immense joy knowing that products I build somehow make the lives of thousands of people out there better - people that I might never meet in my life.
+It's beautiful building actual solutions and that's what I have dedicated my life to doing.

-- 👽 These are some of the apps I've built and deployed to Playstore:
+- Here are some of the apps that I have built and deployed to Playstore.
 - 📱 [Syticks MMP](https://play.google.com/store/apps/details?id=com.app.syticks)
 - 📱 [Syticks For Businesses](https://play.google.com/store/apps/details?id=com.app.syticks_organizers)
 - 📱 [iQuest](https://play.google.com/store/apps/details?id=com.app.iquest_unizik)